 Conferences and Education Resources

-• Our comprehensive formal education program provides a specific, organized, annual curriculum that ensures that our different formal conference activities are fully coordinated with minimal duplication and maximum coverage of over 300 annual core topics in internal medicine.
-In an average week, there are 10 resident conferences.
+• Our comprehensive formal education program provides a specific, organized, annual curriculum that ensures our different formal conference activities are fully coordinated with minimal duplication and maximum coverage of over 300 annual core topics in internal medicine.
+In an average week, there are 6 resident conferences.

-• The Noon Specialty Conference Series is a lecture and case-based series covering 80 key topics from our curriculum (2 per week).
+• The noon conference each day includes a Specialty Conference Series and covers 80 key topics from our curriculum (2 per week).

-• Medicine Grand Rounds is a formal sequential discussion of a patient case that focuses particularly on the way experts solve clinical problems (1 per week).
+• Medicine Grand Rounds is a formal sequential discussion of an exremely educational patient case that focuses particularly on the way experts solve clinical problems (1 per week).

-• Patient Case Conference is an in-depth discussion of a Residents' Service patient that covers an additional 150 topics in our curriculum (4 per week).
+• Patient Case Conference is an in-depth discussion of a Residents' Service patient that covers an additional 150 topics in our curriculum.
 A Mortality/Morbidity conference and an Autopsy conference are part of this curriculum.

-• Bedside Diagnosis Conference covers interviewing, physical examination and approach to medical diagnosis.
-These presentations use advanced presentation technology with audio and video support (1 per week).
+• Bedside Diagnosis Curriculum covers interviewing, physical examination and approach to medical diagnosis.

-• Journal Club reviews current medical literature and presents a formal curriculum covering critical appraisal of clinical literature, use of diagnostic data, and making decisions under uncertainty (1 per week).
+• Journal Club reviews current medical literature and presents a formal curriculum covering critical appraisal of clinical literature, use of diagnostic data, and making decisions under uncertainty.

 • G3 Seminar covers an important group of socioeconomic topics to give residents nearing completion of the program the skills and knowledge needed to participate in the health care system (1 per month).